henrynascim/henrynascim/README.md

 - 🔭 Today I work with financial analysis
 - 🌱 Studying: Python - SQL - Power BI
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have a graduations in International Relations and have an eclectic taste for music

 <div>